Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 If you’re an author, you can find other authors who sell similar books.
 Go to Amazon and search for your “topic + book.”

-Finding your existing competitors: The strategies above identify general competitors, but you can get even more focused information on who your main competitors are today, by using SEMrush.
+Finding your existing competitors: The strategies above identify general competitors and competitor analysis, but you can get even more focused information on who your main competitors are today and product differentiation, by using SEMrush.

 On the homepage, input your blog URL and click ‘search.’

-SEMrush shows a LIVE update, based on organic keywords, search engine traffic, competitors in organic search and more.
+SEMrush shows a LIVE update, based on organic keywords, internal and extnernal search engine traffic, competitors in organic search and more.

 Step #2: Using Tools for Competitive Auditing